algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 This feature is already packaged for you in react-instantsearch and like most of its features it comes in two flavors, depending on your use case:
- - when using the DOM, the widget is the way to go
+ - when using the DOM, widgets is the way to go
  - when using another rendering (such as react native), you will use the connector

-## &lt;Highlight&gt; widget
+## &lt;Highlight&gt; and &lt;Snippet&gt; widgets

 Highlighting is based on the results and you will need to make a custom Hit in order to use the Highlighter.
-The Highlight widget takes two props:
+The Highlight and the Snippet widgets takes two props:
  - attributeName: the path to the highlighted attribute
  - hit: a single result object

+**Notes:**
+* Use the `<Highlight>` widget when you want to display the regular value of an attribute.
+* Use the `<Snippet>` widget when you want to display the snippet version of an attribute.

 Here is an example in which we create a custom Hit widget for results that have a `description` field that is highlighted.